 It's nice that Rogers Support is there late at night, but about the only useful thing they can do is to refund a movie you didn't watch or give you a few free movies to compensate for the frustration caused by this inferior service.

 This brings up a very good question - if Rogers is so bad, why am I still with them?
 The first reason is that I’m paying Rogers indirectly - my condominium includes Rogers basic service into the maintenance fee, so whether I use Rogers or not, I’m paying for some of their service anyway.
 The second, and the main reason, is that I don’t want to create a bunch of accounts with a bunch of content providers all over the web.
 I want a service that would provide all of my channels in one place and there’s not a lot of choice for services like this.
 Concentrating content providers in one place is one thing Rogers has done well over the years.
 Perhaps because it doesn’t require writing much code.
-Rogers and coding don’t mix very well.
+Rogers, UI/UX design and coding don’t mix.